-The ME&IE Consultants understand that the program NPIWC-II will be implemented by the FMFSR in Punjab, Balochistan, KPK, AJK, GB and ICT in coordination with provincial DGs OFWM/ Agricultural Directorates of the areas.
+NPIWC-II will be executed by the FPMU in Punjab, Balochistan, KP, AJK, GB and ICT in coordination with provincial DGs OFWM/ Agricultural Directorates of the areas.
 The project implementation will be assisted by Project Consultants (PCs).

 The quantitative objectives of the project as listed earlier in the scope of work.
 It covers physical targets set for the project components, direct outcomes of the project interventions, project impact indicators and indirect impacts of the project.
 The ME&IE consultants, as per their scope of services, shall plan and monitor progress of the project components on sample basis.
 However, as soon as data flows to the MIS/GIS system and progress achieved in the field is communicated with minimum lag the process and progress of the project can be monitored at 100% basis.